RunqiuYe/text-editor/design-doc.md

 typedef struct window_header window;
 ```

 We also update the `editor` interface.
 We add two fields `rowoff` and `coloff` with type `size_t`.
 This will allow us to render the text more easily and eventually scroll with our arrow keys.
+We also include the name of the current file, so as to render it on our status bar.
 Now the `editor` type looks like this.

 ```c
 struct editor_header {